 Two major benefits of serverless driving the growth of serverless are:

 These points are important to understand.

 Talking about first, Developers no longer need to pay attention to the complex infrastructure and server concerns.
-All they have to do is development and focus on enhancing the product.
+All they have to do is develop and focus on enhancing the product.
 This saves a significant amount of time.
 Serverless architecture also allows developers to focus on the task they are hired for – development.

-The cloud service providers dynamically allocate the resources and charge for the resources actually being consumed.
+Cloud service providers dynamically allocate the resources and charge for the resources actually being consumed.
 This is opposite to the physical hardware setup or traditional cloud resources that offer fixed-price models and occupied resources.